 - Pour the birria sauce over them and rub it into the meat.
 Cover and marinate the meat in the refrigerator for 2 hours minimum.
 Overnight is better.

-- When you’re ready to cook, add the meat with all of the marinade, the chopped roasted tomatoes and remaining 3 cups beef broth to a large pot.
+- When you’re ready to cook, add the meat with all of the marinade, the chopped roasted tomatoes and remaining 3 cups beef broth to the large pot.
 Cover and cook at medium heat for 3 hours, or until the meat is fork tender and easy to shred.
 Add more beef stock or some of the reserved soaking liquid if needed for a soupier birria.

 - Serve the braised birria into bowls as a soup, or shred the meat and serve it up onto tortillas as birria tacos, with the reserved liquid consome from the pot as a side soup/broth.